 The first thing is to identify the problem for the young person and elicit assistance from a helper knowledgeable about the problem.
-Some people with GAD will experience improvements in their anxiety and functioning with supportive cognitive based counseling.
+Some people with GAD will experience improvements in their anxiety and functioning with supportive cognitive-based counseling.
 Others may require medication.
-Referral to an appropriate health professional for medical attention could be considered if the GAD is severe and if the functional impairment is extensive.
-For some, merely knowing that they have GAD and receiving supportive counseling may be helpful enough.
+Referral to an appropriate enjoy doing or would like to do are made less enjoyable or are avoided because of the worries?
+What if anything do you find makes the worries better - is this for a short or a long time?

 Some people with GAD may go on to develop a clinical depression.
 Some people may begin to use substances such as alcohol to help control to use substances such as alcohol to help control their anxiety.
-If this occurs, they may be at risk their anxiety a substance abuse or substance of developing a substance abuse or substance dependence problem.
+If this occurs, they may be at risk their anxiety.
+If this occurs, they may be at risk of developing a substance abuse or substance dependence problem.

 Can you tell me about your worries?
 Do you or others see you as someone who worries much more than he/she should?
 Do you or others consider you to be someone who worries much more than most people do?
 Do you have trouble "letting go of the worries"?
 Do you sometimes feel sick with worry - in what way?
-What things that you enjoy doing or would like to do are made less enjoyable or are avoided because of the worries?
-What if anything do you find makes the worries better - is this for a short or a long time?
+What things that you